About Nick Day

 At The Wildlife Artists Society International, 2012 annual exhibition at NATURE IN ART, Twigworth, Gloucestershire, Nick won two awards for the same painting – Snow Leopard.

-In 2016 he was shortlisted for WAY 2016 (Wildlife Artist of the Year) and had work selected for the annual SWLA (Society of Wildlife Artists) exhibition.
+In 2016 and 2017 he was shortlisted for WAY (Wildlife Artist of the Year)- DSWF - David Shepherd Wildlife Foundation, and had work selected for the annual SWLA (Society of Wildlife Artists) exhibition in 2016.
 Both were at the Mall Galleries in London.

 At present he is selling work at the 'WORLD LAND TRUST GALLERY' in Haleswoth, Surrey & also at the 'JULIAN JARDINE GALLERY' in Perth, Scotland.